Deny access to a site with an .htaccess file

 RewriteRule ^.*$ - [F,L]

-Here's an example that denies a user by their IP address:
+This example denies access to a single IP address:

 <RequireAll>